-Zinc and Testosterone: The Master Mineral of The Endocrine System
+Zinc and Testosterone: The Endocrine Master Mineral

 Zinc is one of the 24 essential minerals needed for human survival.
-The human body can’t synthesize its own – nor does it have a storage system for it – so you must get adequate amounts of zinc through foods or dietary supplementation daily.
+The human body can’t synthesize its own – nor does it have a storage system for it – so you must get adequate amounts of zinc through foods or supplementation daily.

 It’s involved in numerous actions of the cellular metabolism, upregulates more than 100 enzymes, supports healthy growth, helps with DNA synthesis, and is deeply tied to reproductive system health.

 Zinc is also – up to a certain point – a testosterone booster, which inhibits the aromatase enzyme, thus reduces the conversion from testosterone to estrogen.

 Here’s what I’m talking about: